denisw/elm-futueater/README.md

-# FutuInvaders
+# FutuEater

-A 2d game written in Elm.
+A PacMan clone written in Elm.

 ## Possibly useful resources